rdpeng/rprogdatascience/manuscript/gettingstarted.Rmd

 After you install R you will need to launch it and start writing R code.
 Before we get to exactly how to write R code, it's useful to get a sense of how the system is organized.
-In these two videos I talk about where to write code and how set your working directory, which let's R know where to find all of your files.
+In these two videos I talk about where to write code and how to set your working directory, which let's R know where to find all of your files.

 - [Writing code and setting your working directory on the Mac](https://youtu.be/8xT3hmJQskU)